 In 2012, Buemi switched to sportscars racing.
 He signed a contract with Toyota to drive at 24 Hours of Le Mans, alongside Anthony Davidson and Stephane Sarrazin, but they retired after a crash on lap 82.
 For the 2013 campaign, he continued with Toyota, this time as a full-time driver in the FIA World Endurance Championship.
 With the same teammates, he did very well to finish second at Le Mans and third in the championship.

-WEC champion and two podiums at Le Mans
+WEC champion and three podiums at Le Mans

 Toyota Racing team at podium, 24 Hours of Le Mans